 - Do not buy drugs in Mexico, the risks are just not worth it.

 Mexico driving safety tips

-Because of the road conditions, we recommend you have good tires before crossing making the trip.
+Because of the road conditions, we recommend you have good tires before crossing and making the trip.
 The last thing you want is to be stranded on the side of a road in the Baja desert.

 Luckily, if the worst does happen there are the Green Angels to the rescue.
-The Green Angels or Angeles Verdes are a government run, bilingual roadside assistance crew that patrol the highways in green trucks.
-They can offer mechanical assistance, first aid, basic supplies and towing.
+The Green Angels or Angeles Verdes is a government-run, bilingual roadside assistance crew that patrols the highways in green trucks.
+They can offer mechanical assistance, first aid, basic supplies, and towing.
 Just pull over to the side of the road and open your hood to signal them.

-Is Baja California safe to visit?
+Is Baja California safe to RV?

 With the military checkpoints, Green Angels, and a large police presence in tourist areas, visitors have little to worry about.
-Common sense, avoiding dangerous border areas, and taking a few precautions can make your trip to Baja California safe and fun.
+Common sense, avoiding dangerous border areas, and taking precautions can make your trip to Baja California safe and fun.